 Another source of free amusement is your local library.
 In most cities, your library is good for more than just books (although those are great too!)
-They usually have computer software and a movie selection at the very least.
-In larger cities, however, they tend to have a lot of activities, anything from storytime for infants and toddlers to reading and writing competitions for teens and adults.
+They usually have computer software and a movie selection, at the very least.

 While many of these activities are solo activities, exploring the library and its programs together can be fun.
-In our local library, they also have weekly performances put on by local theatre companies and bands, best of all; it’s all free!
+In our local library, they also have weekly performances put on by local theatre companies and bands, and best of all, it’s all free!

 Watch a Performance